djjd47130/sql-executer/readme.md

 3. Connect to multiple servers at once
 4. Full syntax highlighting with editing capabilities
 5. Supports Open With and Recent SQL files (Jump List)
-6. Return multiple recordsets and translate to datasets
-7. Return error messages (or otherwise output messages)
-8. Edit SQL files with syntax highlighting
+6. Edit SQL files with syntax highlighting

 **Requirements**